 Relief within the First Three Years of Registration

 Under the proposed amendments, owners of a registered trademark would be prevented from obtaining relief for acts done contrary to section 19, 20, or 22 of the Trademarks Act during the first three years after the trademark is registered unless the trademark was in use in Canada during that period or special circumstances exist that excuse the absence of use.

 The proposed amendments clarify that, despite any public notice of adoption and use, prohibitions in subparagraph 9(1)(n)(iii) and section 11 of the Trademarks Act do not apply if the entity that made the request for public notice is no longer a public authority or no longer exists.

-The Register may, on their own initiative or the request of a person who pays a prescribed fee, give public notice that subparagraph 9(1)(n)(iii) does not apply.
+The Registrar may, on their own initiative or at the request of a person who pays a prescribed fee, give public notice that subparagraph 9(1)(n)(iii) does not apply.

 Modernization of the Conduct of Proceedings before the Registrar of Trademarks